thanhtutdt96/learn-english/README.md

 # Learn English
 An Android app simplify the English learning curves by providing lots of useful courses and lessons, effectively and efficiently teach reading, listening, and speaking skills.
+Built with Android Studio.

 ## Main features